LCP-dropout: Compression-based Multiple Subword Segmentation for Neural Machine Translation: Introduction

-How to construct a dictionary is one of the most important tasks.
+Constructing appropriate dictionary we tackle in this study is one of the most important tasks.
 Here, consider a simplest strategy that uses the words themselves in the training data as the vocabularies.
 If a word does not exist in the current dictionary, it is called an unknown word, and the algorithm decides whether or not to register it in the dictionary.
-Using a sufficiently large dictionary can reduce the number of unknown words as much as desired; however, as a trade-off, overtraining is likely to occur, so the vocabulary size is usually limited to $16\text{k}$ and $32\text{k}$.
+Using a sufficiently large dictionary can reduce the number of unknown words as much as desired; however, as a trade-off, overtraining is likely to occur, so the number of vocabularies is usually limited to $16\text{k}$ and $32\text{k}$.
 Therefore, the subword segmentation has been widely used to construct a small dictionary with high generalization performance~\cite{Creutz2007,Schuster2012,Chitnis2015,Kunchukuttan2016,Banerjee2018}.